MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-marketplaceordering-readme.md

 ms.devlang: javascript
 ms.service: marketplaceordering
 ---
-# Azure MarketplaceOrderingAgreements client library for JavaScript - Version 3.1.0
+# Azure MarketplaceOrderingAgreements client library for JavaScript - version 3.1.0

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure MarketplaceOrderingAgreements client.